 If you’re looking to mic some drums, other instruments, or a singer with a loud voice, then you should definitely pick a dynamic microphone.

-For more comparison between dynamic and condenser microphones, watch the video below:
+For more comparison between dynamic and condenser microphones, watch the video below.

 Cardioid Polar Pattern

+A polar pattern describes the shape around the microphone that best enables it to pick up sound.
 For example, omnidirectional microphones have a sphere polar pattern because they can pick up sound excellently from all directions.

 The two microphones we’re looking at today both have cardioid polar patterns.
 Cardioid refers to a heart-shaped curvature.
 This means that these two microphones would accept sound from around the front of the microphone, but reject every sound coming from the back.

 You can either buy one by clicking here or make one yourself with the help of the DIY video below:

-The three accessories that the base model of these microphones come with are- the microphone, a stand clip, and a carrying pouch.
+The three accessories that the base model of these microphones come with are the microphone, a stand clip, and a carrying pouch.

 Sennheiser E835 Vs Shure SM58 – Features Unique To Each Microphone

 Now, let’s look into the features unique to either of these microphones.
 The aim is to highlight the edge one has over the other.